BARRIERS TO SCOUTING CAN BE PROTECTION FOR GROOMERS

 Three Fears, One System

-Scouting now applies a single apparatus to three radically different fears: teen romance, inadvertent mistake, and real abuse.
+Scouting applies a single apparatus to three radically different fears: teen romance, inadvertent mistake, and real abuse.
 All are breaches of Scout rules that can result in termination.
 But only the last is illegal.

 Some restraint is righteous.
 A Scout is Clean and A Scout is Reverent call youth toward ethical discipline and modesty.
 Displays of affection aren’t appropriate at a Scout event.
 Friendship, not romance.
 Intimacy of common purpose, not physical.

-Scouts are afraid to be friends for fear of misinterpretation.
 Scouters avoid mentoring to avoid accusations.
 And predators?
 They look normal when policies make everyone look suspicious.

 Mentoring

-This was once a pillar of Scouting’s transformative power.
+This is a pillar of Scouting’s transformative power.
 An essential part of one of the Methods of Scouting.
 Early BSA literature, such as the Scoutmaster Handbook, emphasized the value of adult male role models.
 Not just as supervisors, but as examples of manhood.
 The adult leader was someone a boy could emulate, confide in, and grow beside.
 (The same principle obviously applies to the female leadership of today’s girl troops.)

 “The Scoutmaster is a friend to the boys, not a boss.
 He is a guide, not a commander.”BSA Handbook, mid-century editions